 Saint Maximillian Kolbe (1894-1941) Patricia Treece's book "A Man for Others, Maximillian Kolbe, Saint of Auschwitz in the Words of Those Who Knew Him" is the best biography of the "martyr of charity" who gave his life for another prisoner at the German concentration camp at Auschwitz.
-With doctorates in philosophy and theology, he was a simple and unassuming man who continued his pastoral work in the midst of horrors of Auschwitz .
-His inspiring story is told in the word of those who personally knew this scholar, publisher and priest.
+With doctorates in philosophy and theology, he was an unassuming man who sheltered Jews in his monastery, refused to sign the Deutsche Volksliste and continued his pastoral work in the midst of horrors of Auschwitz .
+His inspiring story is told in the words of those who personally knew this venerated scholar, missionary and Franciscan friar, canonized in 1982.